MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 If you need to access Microsoft Graph data, configure your server-side code to:

 1. Validate the access token.
 For more information, please see [Decode and validate the access token](tab-sso-code.md#decode-and-validate-the-access-token).
-1. Initiate the OAuth 2.0 OBO flow with a call to the Microsoft identity platform that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and client secret).
+1. Initiate the OAuth 2.0 OBO flow with a call to the Microsoft identity platform that includes the access token, some metadata about the user, and the credentials of the tab app (its app ID and client secret).
 The Microsoft identity platform will return a new access token that can be used to access Microsoft Graph.
 1. Get data from Microsoft Graph by using the new token.
 1. Use token cache serialization in MSAL.NET to cache the new access token for multiple, if required.

 > [!IMPORTANT]
-> As a best security practice, always use the server-side code to make Microsoft Graph calls, or other calls that require passing an access token.
+> As a best practice for security, always use the server-side code to make Microsoft Graph calls, or other calls that require passing an access token.
 Never return the OBO token to the client to enable the client to make direct calls to Microsoft Graph.
 This helps protect the token from being intercepted or leaked.
 For more information on the proper protocol flow, see the [OAuth 2.0 protocol diagram](/tabs/how-to/authentication/auth-flow-tab).

 ## See also